vipenti/CADOCS_NLU_Model/nlu.md

 - Tell me more about community smells
 - Hey CADOCS, tell me more about community smells
 - CADOCS whay kind of smells can you detect?
+- hey CADOCS i wanna know more about community smells
+- What kind of community smells can you detect?
+- Hi CADOCS show me all kind of community you detect
+- Hi, do you know what are community smells?
+- hey CADOCS tell me somethings  about community smells
+- Hey CADOCS, what kind of community smells can you detect?
+- I wanna know more about community smells, it seems interesting
+- hey CADOCS, can you show me some informations about community smells that you can detect?
+- Could you tell me more about community smells and which ones you can detect?
+- CADOCS, What community smells have you detected?